 What are the alternatives to prosecution?

 There are a large number of alternatives to prosecution.
-These include taking no further action, cautions, conditional cautions, Fixed Penalty Notices, Warning Letters and Community Resolutions.
+These include taking no further action, cautions, conditional cautions, Fixed Penalty Notices and Community Resolutions.
 Our solicitors can advise about these.

 Criminal Defence and Extradition